Fortify Your Passwords: A Content Creator’s Guide to Staying Secure

 and Stop Remembering Passwords

-Even with the best intentions, you can’t (and shouldn’t) remember 20+ strong, unique passwords.
+Even with the best intentions, you can’t remember strong, unique passwords for 20+ accounts.
 That’s where a password manager saves the day.

 What it does: